 How do UTC graduates perform on the PT state licensure exam?

 Since the charter class graduated in 1992, the vast majority of UTC PT classes have exceeded the national pass rate average for all PT programs on the state licensure exam on their “first attempt.”
-For eight of the past nine years, 100% of our graduates have passed the licensure exam.
+For the last ten years, 100% of our graduates have passed the licensure exam, with a 100% first-time pass rate on the National Physical Therapy Exam for the class of 2014.

 What is the graduation rate?